 Noor Jehan and Nizami followed Chan Way with another musical hit, Dupetta (1952), Noor Jehan’s first film in Urdu.
 The film remains one of all time great films to come out of Pakistan.
 It was also technically one of the better films to come out of the country.
 In the film, Noor Jehan plays a woman whose husband goes missing in action and is presumed dead in World War II.
 The songs of the film. all beautifully composed, featured regularly in the top ten of the Binaca Geetmala programme broadcast from Radio Ceylon, giving tough competition to Indian film songs.
 Again, there is one stand out song in the film, Chandni Raaten, which would go on to be one of the earliest songs to be remixed in the 1990s.
 Incidentally, the tune of another song, Sanwariya Tohe Koi Pukare, was used in the Tamil film Parasakthi (1952) in the song, Poomaalai.

 Following the indifference to Gulnar (1953) and the success of the Punjabi-Urdu film, Patay Khan (1955), Noor Jehan hit her peak in Pakistani cinema possibly with Intezar (1956), her first teaming up with composer Khwaja Khursheed Anwar.
 The film, seeing her play a blind singer, was a huge success at the box office even winning the President’s Award.
 No less than Lata Mangeshkar had commented then that it was her favourite soundtrack from a Pakistani film.
 That year, Noor Jehan teamed with another legendary composer of Pakistani cinema, GA Chishti, in the film Lakht-e-Jigar.
 In spite of some fine music, Lakht-e-Jigar, a remake of the Indian film Vachcan (1955), flopped at the box office.
-See a wonderful song from the film here.
+Hear this wonderful song from the film here.

 After the disappointment of the Punjabi film, Nooran (1957), even though the songs were out of this world, when Pakistan decided to make a film on the tragic Salim-Anarkali love story, it was but natural that Noor Jehan be chosen play the doomed courtesan.
 While the film itself suffered from poor production values and a rather inadequate performance from Sudhir as Salim, Noor Jehan was in sublime form as a singer.
 This song, sung when Anarkali is imprisoned, from the 1958 production Anaarkali, proves that few could sing sad songs as well as her.
 At her best, she was simply matchless.